-The book of sixteen case studies examining commerce raiding or guerre de course shows that this strategy has time after time proven itself a most efficient way for sea powers to exert pressure on an opponent, especially a lesser sea power or land power, but that land powers have had little success using this strategy against sea powers.
-Topics include international piracy, international trade and historical background for the American War of Independence, the Civil War, and both World Wars.
+The book of sixteen case studies examining commerce raiding, or guerre de course, shows that this strategy has time after time proven itself a most efficient way for sea powers to exert pressure on an opponent, especially a lesser sea power or land power, but that land powers have had little success using this strategy against sea powers.
+Topics include: international piracy; international trade; and historical background for the American War of Independence, the Civil War, and both World Wars.

-Commerce raiding or guerre de course is associated with major wars, such as the U.S. Civil War and the two World Wars, but has been used effectively in smaller conflicts as well.
+Commerce raiding, or guerre de course, is associated with major wars such as the U.S. Civil War and the two World Wars, but has been used effectively in smaller conflicts, as well.
 As a military tactic, commerce raiding has time after time proven itself a most efficient way to exert pressure on an opponent.
 This edited book of sixteen case studies examines how and why guerre de course strategies are adopted and conducted.

-When re-examining examples from 18th, 19th, and 20th century, several factors become apparent.
-First, while dominant sea powers have frequently conducted commerce raiding—most notably, the American campaign against Japan in World War II—weak naval powers or continental powers have also attempted to cut off an opponent’s international trade, as the American revolutionaries did in the 1770s or as Napoleon tried to do unto Britain from 1803-1815, usually with much less success.
+When re-examining examples from 18th, 19th, and 20th centuries, several factors become apparent.
+First, while dominant sea powers have frequently conducted commerce raiding—most notably, the American campaign against Japan in World War II—weak naval powers or continental powers have also attempted to cut off an opponent’s international trade, as the American revolutionaries did in the 1770s or as Napoleon tried to do to Britain from 1803-1815, usually with much less success.

 Second, guerre de course campaigns often protract, especially if the victim, particularly a continental country, opens alternate land lines of communications.
-When attacking sea powers, however, speed is essential, as shown by Germany’s failure to defeat Great Britain in either world war.
+When attacking sea powers, however, speed is essential, as shown by Germany’s failure to defeat Great Britain in either World War.
 The more time a sea power has to create the means to protect its sea trade, the less effective the guerre de course strategy will be.

 - GPO Stock Number:

 - International Price:

 - Defense Dept., Navy, Naval War College